christsven/H.E.A.T/factions/EUFOR Estonia Forces.md

 ### Medical specialist

+Medics move among the frontline and try to rescue any casualties that happen close to them.
+Just as in the original ruleset, they are treated as true profesionalls, only worthy of the "Veteran" status.

 | Medic | <img src="/factions/nato-symbols/blufor/medic-t.excalidraw.png" align="right" alt="medical operator" height=30 width=auto></img> |
 | :---- | ---- |
 | Cost | - / - / 45 pt |